A quality American made above ground pool can last 10 – 20 years if not more depending on the conditions.

 This is another softwood option however cedar does offer some natural resistance to rot and decay but will eventually rot and decay as time goes on.

-Cedar also requires a waterproofing sealer to help ensure a longer lifespan especially around pool decks with the constant exposure to water.
+Cedar requires a waterproofing sealer to help ensure a longer lifespan especially around pool decks with the constant exposure to water.

 If maintained yearly you could expect a life expectancy of 20 – 25 years.
 Again this all depends on the wear and tear the deck sees as well as the annual maintenance.